Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 - MAC Learning
 - Flooding

 The l2fib table starts out empty.
-VPP switch can dynamically populate its l2fib table entries in the case of l2fib table lookup miss with incoming frame's source MAC address on each interface, which is the MAC learning process.
-Table entry can also be manually inserted and configured as a static entry.
-After the MAC learning procress, VPP switch uses frame's destination MAC address to lookup the l2fib table.
-If lookup hit, frames are forwarded out through the egress interface per results from l2fib table.
-If lookup missed, all interfaces within the same bridge domain with the input interface will send a copy of the frame, which is the flooding process.
+Static table entries can be added manually.
+Additionally, the VPP switch can dynamically learn table entries while it switches frames.

+When the VPP switch receives a frame, it will first record the source MAC and input interface into the l2fib.
+This is how VPP performs MAC learning.
+Next, VPP will determine which interface(s) to transmit the frame out on.
+VPP will look up the egress interface in the l2fib using the frame's destination MAC address.
+If there is no entry matching the destination MAC address in the l2fib, then VPP will flood the frame out every interface connected on the same bridge domain.

 This guide explains in detail on how to use the VPP based L2 switching using either memif or dpdk interfaces.
 Other interfaces supported by VPP (e.g. veth) should